rupl/chrisruppel.com/_posts/travel/2015-10-24-kayaking-cave-lodge.md

   bgpad: 45%
 - caption: Credit — all GoPro helmet photos taken by <a href="http://www.reiskrabbels.nl/reisblog/lisanneopreis/#!/reisblog/">Lisanne Schaafsma</a>

 summary: We went kayaking twice in a row because it was so much fun!
-We did the shortest and longest trips Cave Lodge has to offer.
+We did a short 2-hour and long 5-hour trip.
 The long one had a bit of caving thrown in for good measure.
 ---